reaakasumi/NLP/README.md

   - Data Analysis
   - Preprocessing
   - Exporting to CoNLL-U format
+in its added README  file.
 ## Milestone 2

-For Milestone 2 take a look at the branch milestone2 and its added README file.
+For Milestone 2 take a look at the branch milestone2 about the baselines:
+  - Naive Bayes
+  - Vectara
+  - Model Evaluation of the Baselines in its added README file.